Task Configuration

 Cylc supports workflow events e.g. startup and shutdown and task events e.g. submitted and failed.

-See also Workflow Event Handling.
+See also Workflow Events.

 Event handlers can be used to send a message, raise an alarm, or whatever you like.
 They can even call cylc commands to intervene in the workflow.